pitt-sci-cmpinf0010/Pandas-Part1/README.md

 ## pandas :panda_face:

 This week, we are returning to Python.
-Specifically, our focus will be on an add-on for Python called Pandas.
+Specifically, our focus will be on an add-on for Python called pandas.
 This might get confusing, so here's a link to a cheatsheet to refer back to whenever you're confused.
 Trust me, it'll be useful.
 * [Pandas Cheat Sheet](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf)

 ## Getting Started Again™